 Furthermore, the Republicans on the House Appropriations Committee thought Obama’s request for $2 billion in refugee assistance wasn’t generous enough and upped the amount to $3 billion.

-Aren’t we happy to have fiscally conservative Republicans running the House?Below, a refugee camp in northern Syria.
+Aren’t we happy to have fiscally conservative Republicans running the House?

 If the government rescued Christians and Jews from the Middle East slaughter-fest, it would be a different matter, but such common sense is regarded as evil discrimination in PC Washington.

 Congress ups budget for refugees, Politico, June 16, 2014

 With an eye toward Iraq, Congress is moving far beyond the White House in providing refugee assistance as part of new spending bills this week covering the State Department and foreign aid budget.

 Late Monday, Republicans on the House Appropriations Committee outlined their $48.3 billion package, including over $3 billion for refugee accounts.
 And Senate Democrats are expected to provide in the same range when they mark up their version of the annual appropriations bill on Tuesday.

 In his own 2015 budget in March, President Barack Obama requested just $2 billion for refugee assistance — a one-third cut from what had been enacted in January for 2014.
 But the Appropriations leadership is clearly uncomfortable with this approach and wants more available, given Syria’s bloody civil war and the spreading turmoil in Iraq.

 Indeed, the U.S. has already begun to draw on refugee accounts to deal with the Iraqi crisis, and recent estimates by the United Nations indicate hundreds of thousands have fled in their homes as cities like Mosul have fallen to Sunni Islamist militants.

 This adds to a refugee caseload already strained by Syria’s civil war, fighting in southern Sudan and the Central African Republic.